Holiday destinations in Italy

 Sardatur has a great selection of hotels in Sardinia and across Italy.

-Inntravel is a walking tour specialist.
+Inntravel is a walking tour specialist with a range of self-guided holidays throughout Italy.

 Martin Randall Travel runs art, architecture, history, music and cultural tours.